 - Does your church provide an atmosphere of transparency where people are encouraged to talk to someone about a secret struggle, sin or temptation they may have?

-- Is the subject of Christians struggling with unwanted same-sex attractions mentioned at all?
+- Is the subject of Christians struggling with unwanted same-sex attraction mentioned at all?

 Maybe your church has not addressed this topic at all.
 I think this is the case a lot of the time.
 It might be mentioned in light of a discussion about our culture (or maybe not even in this way) but often it is not mentioned as something those in the church can struggle with.